-The Economics of Green Cities is a global collaborative programme, chaired by Lord Stern, which focuses on the effects of early action versus delayed action green policies.
+The Economics of Green Cities was a global collaborative programme, chaired by Lord Stern, which focused on the effects of early action versus delayed action green policies.

-The Economics of Green Cities Programme examines the risk-adjusted costs and benefits of green policy frameworks on the sustainable economic growth of cities in different parts of the world.
-The purpose is to provide robust, evidence-based recommendations for policy-makers and other stakeholders.
-In particular, the two key questions that the Programme aims to examine are:
+The Economics of Green Cities Programme examined the risk-adjusted costs and benefits of green policy frameworks on the sustainable economic growth of cities in different parts of the world.
+The purpose was to provide robust, evidence-based recommendations for policy-makers and other stakeholders.
+In particular, the two key questions that the Programme examined were:

 1. Economic rationale.
 What is the economic rationale for cities to undertake early-action green policies in developed and developing countries?

 2. Policy analysis.
 Which programmes, institutions and tools are most promising for policy makers to implement, measure and monitor green city policies?

 The Programme focused on the effects of early action versus delayed action green policies.
 Currently, there is a lack of rigorous analysis of early mover advantage in the transition to green city economies.
 The Programme examined the economic impacts of innovation, new technologies and new markets that are created by early versus delayed action.

 The Economics of Green Cities Programme also took an integrated approach to the green economy.
 While discrete sectoral approaches are useful for national and international policy making, city policy strategies require a particularly strong integrated approach.
 For example, planning decisions that lock in urban form, such as the layout of buildings, transport routes and green space affect the policy options available, or required, for reducing carbon emissions and air pollution, promoting innovation clusters and attracting professional workers and companies to the city.
 The Programme used integrated economic methods to examine the most promising policy instruments, financing models and partnerships that can maximise the net benefits of investing in green infrastructure and technology.